justinqbui/justinqbui.github.io/_posts/2022-11-04-ML_Interview_notes.md

 #### A/B Testing

-A/B testing is a way to compare two variants of an object, typically by testing respon‐ ses to these two variants, and determining which of the two variants is more effective.
+A/B testing is a way to compare two variants of an object, typically by testing responses to these two variants, and determining which of the two variants is more effective.

 - Deploy the candidate model alongside the existing model.
 - A percentage of traffic is routed to the new model for predictions; the rest is routed to the existing model for predictions.
 It’s common for both variants to serve prediction traffic at the same time.
 However, there are cases where one model’s predictions might affect another model’s predictions—e.g., in ride sharing’s dynamic pricing, a model’s predicted prices might influence the number of available drivers and riders, which, in turn, influence the other model’s predictions.
 In those cases, you might have to run your variants alternatively, e.g., serve model A one day and then serve model B the next day.
-- Monitor and analyze the predictions and user feedback, if any, from both models to determine whether the difference in the two models’ performance is statisti‐ cally significant.
+- Monitor and analyze the predictions and user feedback, if any, from both models to determine whether the difference in the two models’ performance is statistically significant.

 We need to make sure that A/B testing is truly random, or else we'll be dealing with confounding factors.
 Secondly, we need to make sure that we run our predictions on a sufficiently large amount of samples to get a holistic view.